Pluteus cervinus Fawn Pluteus Shipley Country Park,

 quite broad, blackening when bruised.
 In groups on lawns, grass

 verges and pastures.
 Late Summer-Autumn.
-Inedible.
-Same as previous
+Same as previous photograph

 Hygrocybe conica Letham Grange, Angus, Scotland, (August